Testing general relativity with amplitudes of subdominant gravitational-wave modes: Capturing deviations from general relativity

 \section{Capturing deviations from general relativity}

-We now assess the ability of the SMA test to capture departures from GR.
+We now assess the ability of the SMA test to capture deviations when applied to amplitude- and phase-deformed signals.
 Two classes of simulations are considered: first, systems with explicit amplitude deviations in their HOMs, and second, systems with phase deviations introduced at specific PN orders.
 The former are generated directly using the SMA pipeline, while the latter employ the TIGER (Test Infrastructure for General Relativity) framework~\cite{Agathos:2013upa,Li:2011cg,Roy:2025gzv}.
 Section~\ref{subsec:res_amp} presents the injection-recovery results for amplitude-rescaled signals, and Sec.~\ref{subsec:phase_dev} explores the response of the SMA test to phase-modified signals.